 Adapted from the National Book Award winning adult title Stamped from the Beginning by Sonja Cherry-Paul, then turned into a National Book Award winning YA Book, Stamped, in 2020, this past year, Jason Reynolds and Ibram X Kendi brought us Stamped for Kids.

 It’s is an age-appropriate guide for helping early and mid-elementary readers understand racism in the United States.
-Targeted by some school districts and pulled from school book shelves, we think that’s all the more reason to get your hands on a copy of this important, honest book to read with the kids. (ages 6-10+)
+This is a book that continues to be targeted by some school districts and pulled from school book shelves, and we think that’s all the more reason to get your hands on a copy of this important, honest book to read with the kids. (ages 6-10+)

 The Story of Katherine Johnson

 The new “A Biography Book for New Readers” series includes dozens of books that profile notable people in history, and have included such Black VIPs as Harriett Tubman, Martin Luther King Jr., and Simone Biles.

 In 2021, several Black Americans stories were added to their list of titles, including The Story of Katherine Johnson by Andrea Thorpe and The Story of Ruby Bridges by historian Dr. Arlisha Norwood Alston, shown above.
 Filled with colorful illustrations and easy-to-read text, this is a great way to get our youngest readers familiar with some key groundbreakers and thought leaders in Black history, as well as those who are continuing to make history right now.